-All book orders get a free Kimberley Australia sticker this week only (we’ll just slip one in with your order - no need to add it to your cart).
+All book orders get a free Kimberley Australia sticker this week only (we’ll just slip one in with your order - no need to add it to your cart unless you want more than one).

 The Kimberley is one of Australia’s last untamed wilderness areas.
 It is a land of extreme beauty, extreme weather and extreme wonder.
 To travel here is an adventure, however you do it.
 100 Things to See in the Kimberley is the culmination of a life spent exploring the Kimberley.
 Written by Scotty Connell, Kununurra local and award-winning tour guide, the 180-page ‘bucketlist’ book takes readers to some of Scotty’s favourite places across the north west of Australia, from stunning, fern-lined pools, to incredible waterfalls and through wonders found nowhere else on Earth.